CCI-MOC/xdmod-cntr/XdmodAID.md

 #xdmod-openshift

 This was mainn's constribution to this project.
 Currently it runs within the container that is built from the Docker.moc-xdmod docker file.
+It should be refactored to run in the python3.11 container like xdmod-openstack does.

 What this script does is to make openshift look like a slurm cluster to xdmod.
 The log files can be shreadded and ingested in the same manner